nachocaru/xaprb.com/content/blog/2005-12-06-find-missing-numbers-in-a-sequence-with-sql.md

 ### Find ranges of missing values with subqueries

 The above query identifies the start of ranges of missing numbers, but not the end.
-It also gives a false positive for 21, which is a missing number because it&#8217;s off the end of the whole sequence.
+It also gives a false positive for 21, which is a missing number because it's off the end of the whole sequence.
 I wanted to solve both problems.
 After squinting at it a while, I realized I could solve this problem with a correlated subquery, as follows:

 <pre>select start, stop from (
   select m.id + 1 as start,